 Both males and females ferrets make good pets.
 Make sure when choosing your ferret that it looks alert, bright-eyed, and that there is no type of crust or discharge from the eyes, nose, ears, or mouth, as this indicates a sick ferret.

 Another thing you may notice is their smell.
 I won’t lie — they have an odor to them.
 No, this smell does not indicate illness — it’s just normal ferret smell!
-This is why they are often de-scented, and many merhcants have this done before selling them.
-Still, a smell is present and you can buy odor spray to mask it.
-Baths in baby shampoo are okay, but only a few times per year as it is not good for their skin.
+This is why they are often de-scented, and many merchants have this done before selling them.

-Overall, ferrets make wonderful pets.
-Yes, they smell a bit and are hyper, and yes, they like to steal shiny objects and play hide and seek with you.
+So, yes, they smell a bit and are hyper, and yes, they like to steal shiny objects and play hide and seek with you.
 But, they also love to curl up next to you and snuggle and give sweet little kisses.
-If you have the time and energy to bring a ferret into your family, then I say go for it!
+If you have the time and energy to bring a ferret into your family, they make wonderful pets.